alinaavanesyan/alina/pages/research.md

 <h2><strong>Augmentative biocontrol of the invasive brown marmorated stink bug </strong></h2>
 <hr>

 The brown marmorated stink bug (BMSB), Halyomorpha halys (Hemiptera: Pentatomidae) is a widespread invasive insect pest.
 It originated from eastern Asia and was first detected in Pennsylvania in the mid-1990s.
 BMSB is highly polyphagous and cause damage to many economically important crop plants, fruit trees, as well as ornamental plants.
 In my current work, I focus on two egg parasitoids of BMSB, Anastatus reduvii (native parasitoid wasp in the US) and Trissolcus japonicus (accidentally introduced parasitoid wasp, a natural enemy of BMSB in its native range in Asia).
 Indigenous egg parasitoids, such as Anastatus reduvii, which exploit BMSB, are especially promising biocontrol agents for sustainable management of BMSB.

-In my research, I’m especially interested in how interspecific and intraspecific parasitoid interactions affect the BMSB egg fate, and how we can use the outcome from these species interactions for biocontrol of this invasive insect pest.
+In my current research, I’m especially interested in how interspecific and intraspecific parasitoid interactions affect the BMSB egg fate, and how we can use the outcome from these species interactions for biocontrol of this invasive insect pest.

 <div class="row">
   <div class="col-sm">